• Skip to primary navigation

 Location: 920 Grosvenor Ave

 Mini cheesecakes, pecan tarts, flavourful macarons, and cupcakes galore.
 These are just a few of the baked goods you might find at Lilac Bakery!
-Known for their legendary cakes and cupcakes – perfect to order for a party – Lilac Bakery one of the amazing bakeries in Winnipeg, one that’s so popular it almost always has a line.
+Known for their legendary cakes and cupcakes – perfect to order for a party – Lilac Bakery is one of the amazing bakeries in Winnipeg, one that’s so popular it almost always has a line.

 Family owned and operated, the bakery will fulfil your need for classic, scratch-made baking, and they also have some vegan options which can be pre-ordered.
 The only problem?
-Trying not to buy nearly everything in the shop, because their selection is just that good.
+Trying not to buy nearly everything in the shop because their selection is just that good.
 If you’re after dessert in Winnipeg, you have to visit Lilac Bakery.

 Baked Expectations